 Paper or digital records?

 This, my friends, is the paper or plastic of the recordkeeping world.
 FLSA guidelines don’t specify a format.

 However, as the world gets more and more digital, the ability to attach a document and hit send has its benefits.
 Digital files also tend to take up less space, unless you really, really like file cabinets.
-At the end of the day, the best system for your retail business is the one that ensures accuracy and simplifies the record keeping process.
+At the end of the day, the best system for your growing retail business is the one that ensures accuracy and simplifies the record keeping process.

 Where can I learn more about labor and tax laws?